openstack-archive/sahara/doc/source/userdoc/hdp_plugin.rst

 Images
 ------
-The Sahara HDP plugin can make use of either minimal (operating system only) images or pre-populated HDP images.
+The sahara HDP plugin can make use of either minimal (operating system only) images or pre-populated HDP images.
 The base requirement for both is that the image is cloud-init enabled and contains a supported operating system (see http://docs.hortonworks.com/HDPDocuments/HDP1/HDP-1.2.4/bk_hdp1-system-admin-guide/content/sysadminguides_ha_chap2_3.html).